ShivaniNanan/Flixster/README.md

 <img src="http://g.recordit.co/hyq7StIqIc.gif" width=250><br>

 ### Notes
-Some challenges I expereinces was integrating the API for the first time but it worked smoothly.
+Some challenges I experienced was integrating the API for the first time but it worked smoothly.